-DHEA vaginal suppository is indicated only in postmenopausal women.
-There are no data with DHEA vaginal suppository use in pregnant women regarding any drug-associated risks.
+There is no data with DHEA vaginal cream use in pregnant women regarding any drug-associated risks.
 Animal reproduction studies have not been conducted with DHEA.

-Vaginal DHEA is indicated only in postmenopausal women.
-There is no information on the presence of DHEA in human milk, the effects on the breastfed infant, or the effects on milk production.
+There is no information on the presence of DHEA in human milk, the effects on the breastfed infant, or the effects on milk production

 - Labrie F, Archer D, Bouchard C, Fortier M, Cusan L, Gomez JL, Girard G, Baron M, Ayotte N, Moreau M, Dube R, Cote I, Labrie C, Lavoie L, Berger L, Gilbert L, Martel C, Balser J. Effect of intravaginal dehydroepiandrosterone (Prasterone) on libido and sexual dysfunction in postmenopausal women.
 Menopause.
 2009 Sep-Oct;16(5):923-31.